dojo/docs/dojo/data/ItemFileReadStore.rst

 Simplified Form Type Map
 ------------------------

-The simplified form is more compact to write and works well when the value held by the custom type structure can be directly passed into a constructor.back into its Object form.
-This often the case where a single value cannot be used as a constructor argument.
+The simplified form is more compact to write and works well when the value held by the custom type structure can be directly passed into a constructor to convert it back into its Object form.
+This often the case where a single value can be used as a constructor argument.

 **Simplified Form Type Map**